binbinmods/AtO-Perk-Manager/Too Many Perks/README.md

 taunt1e: Taunt on this hero can stack and increases damage by 1 per charge.
 taunt1f: Taunt on heroes increases maximum Powerful by 1 per charge.
+taunt1g: Taunt on you is not lost at the start of turn, but 1 charge is consumed when you take damage.

 ### Perks for Fortify